Upcoming Courses

 IDEAs in Action Gen Ed: GLBL-LANG.

-001: Aksin.
+001: Staff.
 MWF 10:10 AM – 11:00 AM.

-002: Aksin.
+002: Staff.
 MWF 11:15 AM – 12:05 PM.

-GERM 204 – Intermediate German II
+GERM 204 – Intermediate German II.

 Emphasizes further development of the four language skills (speaking, reading, writing, listening) within a cultural context.
 Discussions focus on modern Germany, Austria, and Switzerland in literature and film.